Syringomyelia (SM) and the

 In human studies, gabapentin has caused side effects, including sleepiness, dizziness, and leg edema, which were minimized by increasing the dose gradually and by taking the drug with food.
 WARNING: Beware of liquid formulations of gabapentin, which may include the sweetener xylitol, which is known to cause profound hypoglycemia and hepatic necrosis in dogs.

 Gabapentin also may be given in combination with NSAIDs.
 It has been recommended that gabapentin be dosed once every 8 hours, as it lasts in the systems of most cavaliers that long.
+Gabapentin is commercially manufactured in no less than a 100 mg. capsule.
+If the dog is prescribed a lower dose than 100 mg and the capsule cannot be split or halved, the drug may have to be specially prepared by a compounding pharmacy.

 A newer anticonvulsant, pregabalin (Lyrica), is being prescribed by some neurologists in treating SM.
 It is closely related to gabapentin and was developed by Pfizer, which also developed gabapentin.
 Pfizer reports that pregabalin is more potent than gabapentin and achieves its effect at lower doses.
 Doses of pregabalin also reportedly have a longer lasting effect than gabapentin.
 No generic version is available, and as an exclusive brand, Lyrica is quite expensive in comparison to generic gabapentin.